casruff/ASSESSOR/sssr.md

 ## Requirements
 ASSESSOR requires the [R software](https://cran.r-project.org/) (v3.2.3) for data retrieval, data processing, and summarizing model results, and the [JAGS software](http://mcmc-jags.sourceforge.net/) (v4.2.0) for Markov chain Monte Carlo (MCMC) simulation.
 Please note that some of the R code below may not work with older versions of JAGS due to some changes in the ways that arrays are handled.

-We also need the `R2jags` and `gsl` packages, which are not included with base `R`, so we begin by installing them (if necessary) and then loading them.
+We also need a few packages that are not included with base `R`, so we begin by installing them (if necessary) and then loading them.

 ```r